telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/insert-table.md

 * **Cell padding** - Increases or decreases the space between the content and the border of a cell.

 * **CSS Class Layout** - Styles the entire table by using a predefined layout.
-For more information see the[Table Properties CSS Class Layout toolOnline Demo](http://demos.telerik.com/aspnet-ajax/editor/examples/tablelayoutcssfile/defaultcs.aspx).
+For more information see the [Table Properties CSS Class Layout toolOnline Demo](http://demos.telerik.com/aspnet-ajax/editor/examples/tablelayoutcssfile/defaultcs.aspx).

 * **Style Builder** - Opens another dialog that allows for fine tuning of the various table properties (e.g. borders,alignment, spacing, etc.).